The Record Truffle Season

 Summer Irrigation – A Key Factor

 The Australian 2017 French black truffle season, was by all accounts, extremely successful in terms of yield and quality.
 As an industry consultant, my research includes communicating with growers from a range of productive regions on a regular basis.
 This year, the feedback was overwhelmingly similar, reporting increases in yield of between 50 – 150% on the previous season.
-Quality issues, often related to rot and insect damage were quite variable, however had generally also improved.
+Quality issues, often related to rot and insect damage were quite variable, however, had generally also improved.

 The Australian French black truffle industry has been on a steady growth trajectory since the first truffle was harvested in the winter of 1999.
-Seventeen years on, and this season, growers collectively harvested approx. 18 ton of Tuber melanosporum, the French black truffle.
-Not all this production was saleable however, due to quality issues.
+Seventeen years on, and this season, growers collectively harvested approx. 18 tonne of Tuber melanosporum, the French black truffle.
+Not all this production was saleable, however, due to quality issues.
 In such a short history of truffle growing, remarkably, Australia now presides as the 4th largest producer in the world, and at this rate, could well become the most prolific producer on the globe within 20 years.

-Why the dramatic increase in 2017?
+Why the dramatic Increase in 2017?